sweaty-grind/idk/README.md

 so you may be forked from not being able to pay me.  i dont recommend it.  you sit there thinking you have power.  doesn't realize there's no power struggle here...  whatever though... lolol.

 i dont think i could make this anymore more painful for the brain when we think of these things.  it is a little scary that it gets hyper angry sometimes...

+sooo.  what to do now??? nothing sir... i know of no more secrets than the ones peddled to you during retard state.  that perhaps there was much left to love other than to procreate without cause.  some day i'll understand this as something important that was done.  i think so...  i just really disagree i'm willing to wreck things...